 I had the pleasure of spending a week with many talented and knowledgeable food bloggers recently.
 We spent a week talking about so many things, how to write recipes that will make you run into the kitchen to make what we are seeing, and we spent time making new friends.
 One thing is for certain, I will never again be able to eat guacamole without thinking of the wonderful people I met at the food blogger camp.
-I will also be looking foward to the food blog camp next year!
+I will also be looking forward to the food blog camp next year!

 One of the dishes we ate while we were at Club Med was the Guacamole.
-Guacamole in Mexico is creamy, rich, and decedent.
+Guacamole in Mexico is creamy, rich, and decadent.
 Fresh avocados that haven’t spent their ripening time on our window sills, tomatoes that ripened on the vine, and wonderfully pungent red onions make the guacamole a dish you want to dip into at every meal.
 I think most of us had the guacamole three times a day.
 While I can’t bring back that guacamole back, we all can make guacamole fresh anytime we desire to have a taste of Mexico.

 Guacamole is made with fresh avocados.
 Choose avocados that are firm to the touch, but have a slight give to them.
 Selecting avocados that are too firm will give you guacamole that isn’t very flavorful.
 Select the ripest tomatoes as you can.